thibka/perfect-gui/README.md

     // Default is 290.

     closed: false,
-    // Defines whether the panel should be open or closed on load.
+    // Defines whether the panel should be open or closed by default.
     // Default is false (open).

     position: 'bottom right',
     // Defines where to place the panel on screen.
     // Accepted values are 'top', 'bottom', 'left' and 'right'
     // in no particular order ('bottom right' = 'right bottom').
-    // If multiple instances have the same position, they will stack horizontally.
+    // If multiple instances have the same position, they will be stacked horizontally.
     // Default is 'top left'.

     draggable: false,